Skip to content

 Complications and Risks

-The main concern in an adolescent with a triplane fracture is growth arrest.
-This occurs in between 7-21% of triplane injuries.
-This is often insignificant but does mean that patients with more than 2 years of growth remaining must be closely followed up.
+The main concern for adolescents with triplane fractures is growth arrest, which occurs in 7-21% of triplane injuries.
+Although this is often insignificant, patients with more than two years of growth must be closely followed up.

 Rare but increased risk with articular step greater than >2mm.